SAINT PAUL’S EPISCOPAL CHURCH

 Our Sunday School currently is divided into two groups: 4-year olds-2nd/3rd Grade and 3rd/4th Grade to 6th Grade.

-The older class learns the Bible stories from reading in the Bible and are also learning about the Lord’s Prayer, the Creed, and the Ten Commandments.
+The older class learns the Bible stories from reading the Bible and are also learning about the Lord’s Prayer, the Nicene Creed, and the Ten Commandments.
 There are two teachers that lead this class, which presently averages 3-4 students weekly.

 St. Paul’s Episcopal Parish builds and sustains Disciples of Christ through sacramental worship, fellowship and intellectually stimulating Christian education to proclaim the love of Christ and carry out the Parish’s ministry in the Leavenworth community and throughout the World.